History of CMHA BC's #GetLoud campaign

 - Many people voiced their personal experience with the mental health and addictions system, thousands signed the #b4stage4 declaration, and we built a movement of over 15,000 people

 - We achieved Canada’s first Minister of Mental Health and Addictions here in B.C.

-Now, after the election, there is much more to do to fix the fragmented and insufficient mental health and addictions system in British Columbia.
+Now, after the election, there is much more to do to fix the fragmented and insufficient mental health and substance use systems in British Columbia.
 We’re recommitting ourselves to achieve our vision, which is why the next phase of our policy and advocacy work is Get Loud!
-We need to both get louder to build more support for the changes we want to see, and we need to dig deeper to build a plan for the changes we want to see.
+We need to get louder to build more support, and dig deeper to develop a plan for the changes we want to see.

 Read the full declaration.
 Learn the principles behind the #b4stage4 campaign.